bocoup/privacy-stack/README.md

 # privacy-stack-template

-This is stack is based on the [Remix Indie Stack](https://github.com/remix-run/indie-stack), with additions that center data privacy, and add a custom responsive UI with [shadcn](https://ui.shadcn.com/blocks).
+This is stack is based on the [Remix Indie Stack](https://github.com/remix-run/indie-stack), with additions that center data privacy, self hosting, and add a responsive UI with [shadcn](https://ui.shadcn.com/blocks).
 This stack depends on a file system for sqlite and file upload, and on node for crypto functions.
 Read more about [Remix Stacks](https://remix.run/stacks) to get started.

+The Privacy Stack comes with a default notes app that showcases its features.
+To generate a new app with the Privacy Stack run:

-Or run `npx create-remix@latest --template bocoup/privacy-stack`
+`npx create-remix@latest --template bocoup/privacy-stack`

 ## What's in the stack